-The Mercedes G Wagen, the three-decade old off-roading icon has been given a new lease of life thanks to Mercedes-Benz World, which is importing updated examples of Steyr-Puch’s classic G-class into the UK.
+The Mercedes G Wagen, the three-decade old off-roading icon has been given a new lease of life thanks to Mercedes-Benz World, which is importing updated examples of Steyr-Puch’s classic G-Class into the UK.

 But assuming you’re not a UN peace-keeper or professional mountaineer, the question isn’t so much, “Would you be to mad to buy one” but, “Exactly how mad would you need to be?”
 A little bit nerve-frayed, or a stark raving lottery-winner?
 Our test example, a 3.0-litre V6 turbodiesel G 350 Bluetec version gave us a good idea.

-While the 5.5-litre V8 AMG model available which manages 0-62mph in 5.5sec and goes on to what would likely be a terrifying 130mph top speed.
+While the 5.5-litre V8 AMG model is a different kettle of fish as it manages 0-62mph in 5.4sec and goes on to what would likely be a terrifying 130mph top speed.

 But whichever version you choose this is a car you’d only ever drive slowly, particularly over larger bumps and dips, for fear of being thrown out of your seat.
-And regrettably, Mercedes’ electro-hydraulic power steering doesn’t seem to be powerful enough for the G-class: the car’s helm is now seriously heavy and slow to self-centre.
+And regrettably, Mercedes’ electro-hydraulic power steering doesn’t seem to be powerful enough for the G-Class: the car’s helm is now seriously heavy and slow to self-centre.

-None of which would matter much if you were buying the G-class for its considerable off-road credentials.
+None of which would matter much if you were buying the G-Class for its considerable off-road credentials.
 This car will forge 600mm of standing water – more than a Land Rover Defender – and has approach and departure angles to humble a Toyota Land Cruiser.
 There are three separate differential locks, too, for peerless traction in slippery conditions, and a low-range transfer case for the seven-speed ’box.

-Add to all that the incredible reputation that the G-class has in 4x4 circles for unstoppable reliability and robustness, and if you regularly venture off the beaten track, you might just forgive the car its ‘characterful’ on-road ride and handling.
+Add to all that the incredible reputation that the G-Class has in 4x4 circles for unstoppable reliability and robustness, and if you regularly venture off the beaten track, you might just forgive the car its ‘characterful’ on-road ride and handling.

-As a true go-anywhere off-roader – now with added creature comforts – the G-class has a place for those who can afford the premium.
+As a true go-anywhere off-roader – now with added creature comforts – the G-Class has a place for those who can afford the premium.
 It’s certainly got character to burn and provides a real sense of occasion.
 But as an everyday road car, it’s both antiquated and compromised.